 Researchers in Japan assessed factors affecting the overall walking ability

 Rheumatoid arthritis is a progressive condition in which the body’s immune system mistakenly attacks the joints causing the surrounding tissue to swell and become improperly lubricated.

 Over time, the cartilage and bone can become damaged, restricting movement and causing pain.
 It is estimated that nearly 2 million Americans are living with rheumatoid arthritis.

 For example, standing with your feet slightly apart or putting your feet on a small footrest when sitting for long periods of time.
 Since the joints can get stiff, doctors often recommend getting up and moving around.
 Unfortunately, rheumatoid arthritis can also affect one’s ability to walk.

 Researchers from Japan state that few studies have outlined how walking is affected exactly.
-Using the Health Assessment Questionnaire (HAQ) disability index, the research team assessed the degree of functional walking impairment for 318 women with rheumatoid arthritis correlated with stride length, walking speed, knee extension and walking cadence.
+Using the Health Assessment Questionnaire (HAQ) disability index, the research team assessed the degree of functional walking impairment for 318 women with rheumatoid arthritis correlated with stride length, walking speed, knee extension, and walking cadence.

-They found that stride length, walking speed, and good knee extension were strongly correlated with walking ability while cadence was only weakly associated with overall walking function.
+They found that stride length, walking speed, and good knee extension was strongly correlated with walking ability while cadence was only weakly associated with overall walking function.